 Check out their website for information about opening times and what exhibits are on.
 As well as all the amazing artwork the museum itself is in the grand Palau Nacional building.
 Outside the front entrance you can see an amazing view across the city of Barcelona.
 On your way in and out of the museum you pass by the Font Màgica de Montjuïc.
 Aka the Magic Fountain of Montjuïc.
 There is a light show here in the evening.

 The world-famous FC Barcelona play at the Camp Nou and open their stadium up for tours.
 You can have a good explore including seeing trophies, the away dressing room, press conference room and more!
 And of course a few of the pitch including the dugouts and a look in the commentary boxes too!
 You don’t need to buy tickets for this experience in advance, it should be fine just turning up and buying there.

 If you want to go to a game you can check their website for available tickets.
-Camp Nou has a seating capacity of 99,354 though can sell so be sure to book in advance!
+Camp Nou has a seating capacity of 99,354 though can sell out so be sure to book in advance.
 Especially for a big game!